We all know saving’s important. But it can be easy to put it off.

 Once you have at least £500 in savings, you could start earning interest by opening a Savings Pot through Monzo.
-You can earn up to 1.55% (AER, variable, 12 months Fixed Term) to help your savings grow.
+Find out more about your savings and how much interest you can get on them here. 🍯

 You can even lock your Pots until a certain date, to make it harder for you to dip into your savings.

 You could open a Savings Pot with Monzo and move some of your money over this payday, to start the month off right and hit your savings goals sooner!